DirtyHairy/node-libxl/README.md

 Errors are handled by throwing exceptions.

 Functions that return multiple values by reference in C++ (like Book::dateUnpack) return a object with the return values as properties.

 See 'Differences...' below for a more detailed description of the methods whose behavior differs from their C++ counterpart.

 **IMPORTANT:** The Javascript API enforces the types defined in its C++ counterpart for all function arguments; there is no implicit type casting.
-For example, passing a Number to Sheet::writeStr will throw a TypeError instead of silently converting the string to a number.
+For example, passing a number to Sheet::writeStr will throw a TypeError instead of silently converting the string to a number.

 ## Coverage